 Please read our philosophy for background information.

-Our project ideas in general intend to focus on our innovative development environment, including graphical user interfaces and development tools.
+Our project ideas in general intend to focus on our innovative development environment from bare hardware to the graphical interface.

-- Graphical user interfaces for developers (such as more advanced concepts for mail clients, messaging clients, music players, text editors)
+- Idiomatic interfaces for developers (such as more advanced concepts for mail clients, messaging clients, music players, text editors).

-- General userland enhancements to Unix-like operating systems, in particular GNU/Linux
+- General userland enhancements to UNIX-like operating systems.

-The listed ideas generally require good knowledge of C and experience with Unix-like operating systems.
+The listed ideas generally require good knowledge of C and experience with UNIX-like operating systems.
 The difficulty ranges from medium to high.
-An academic background in computer science is desirable but not essential.

 Write ld wrapper or replacement for static linking